Introduction to electronic shares

 No More Certificate Trouble

 With this, all you would need is an accurate method for keeping track of each issued share.
-You would not need to send around the certificate to get all the shareholders to sign.
+You would not need to send around certificates to get all the shareholders to sign.
 This would also reduce the probability of disputes, with the help of the online platform.

 Switching Over is Easy

-Another great thing is that you can change to uncertified shares as you go ahead without additional work for the existing certificates.
-Even though it might be helpful if everyone turns in their old certificates to get the new uncertified shares, it is not necessary.
+Another great thing is that you can change to uncertificated shares without additional work for the existing certificates.
+Even though it might be helpful if everyone turns in their old certificates to get the new uncertificated shares, it is not necessary.
 You would however need to issue a resolution of directors to allow the company to start recording the shares electronically.

 Enables Businesses to Act As Their Own Transfer Agent

-A shareholder cannot just transfer or sell the certified shares without the knowledge of the company.
+A shareholder cannot just transfer or sell the certificated shares without the knowledge of the company.
 This is because there aren’t any physical certificates which can be sold.
 The ledger of the company is the official copy of all the outstanding shares.
-Hence, for executing a legal transaction, the shareholder would have to consult with the company in a formal procedure where ti would be recorded properly then.
+Hence, for executing a legal transaction, the shareholder would have to consult with the company in a formal procedure where it would be recorded properly.

 Control With Software

-With the help of a proper software, each transaction can be easily documented, and even verified in an indisputable and electronic manner.
-Each shareholder would have access to the details as per their specific information rights.
-This can be fulfilled with a spreadsheet as well, but it may be more very confusing and is not often suggested.The reason is simple; it would not meet the standards of accessibility, speed, accuracy, security and so on.
-So, it is better to use software like the ones built by the blockchain technology.
+With the help of proper software, each transaction can be easily documented, and verified in an indisputable and electronic manner.
+Each shareholder would have access to the details.
+This can be done with a simple spreadsheet, but it may be more confusing and is not suggested.The reason is simple; it would not meet the standards of accessibility, speed, accuracy, security and so on.

-Now that we are clear about the benefits of the uncertified shares along with the drawbacks of the certified shares, let us understand how to issue the electronic shares in a company.
+Now that we are clear about the benefits of uncertificated shares along with the drawbacks of certificated shares, let us understand how to issue electronic shares in a company.

 How to issue Electronic Shares for your Company?

-There are three main ways that a company can issue electronic shares for the company: Electronic shares, uncertified shares using a spreadsheet and uncertified shares using an online software or ledger.
+There are three main ways that a company can issue electronic shares.
+Electronic shares, uncertificated shares using a spreadsheet and uncertificated shares using an online software or ledger.

-Electronic shares are similar to certified paper stocks with one main difference, in that they exist only in electronic documents, such as PDFs.
+Electronic shares are similar to certificated paper stocks with one main difference, in that they exist only in electronic documents, such as PDFs.
 This means rather than storing all the paper stocks in some locker or storage bin, they are kept in a secure server somewhere for the company.
-This allows more flexibility for the company, as it is easier to move around the shares and also to keep track of a higher volume of shares as well as a list of shareholders.
+This allows more flexibility for the company, as it is easier to move around the shares and keep track of a higher volume of shares with a list of shareholders.

 However, there are a few drawbacks to this method of keeping shares in electronic form.

-The second drawback is that because of the legal issues surrounding these type of shares, they may need to comply with the requirements of both certified and uncertified shares, which could cause further strain on the company and shareholders.
+The second drawback is that because of the legal issues surrounding these types of shares, they may need to comply with the requirements of both certificated and uncertificated shares, which could cause further strain on the company and shareholders.

-In addition to this, many companies have opted for this centralized method of recording shares as its cost effective and is easily manageable, especially smaller companies.
+In addition to this, many companies have opted for this centralized method of recording shares as its cost effective and is easy to manage, especially for smaller companies.
 With a little legal help from an attorney to certify the authenticity and existence of these shares, a company is able to keep all the records on this ledger.
-Companies have been doing this type of share record keeping for decades, so it is already well established within the law and the courts.
+Companies have been doing this type of share record keeping for decades, so it is already well established in law and in the courts.

-With these in mind though, companies have found that there are many restrictions to this as well.
-It’s hard to track a large amount of data with these spreadsheets, and keeping everything up to date with many shareholders is challenging as well.
+With these in mind, companies have found that there are many restrictions to this as well.
+It’s hard to track a large amount of data with these spreadsheets, and keeping everything up to date with many shareholders is challenging.
 Try sharing and keeping a file up to date with 50 different shareholders at one time, good luck!
 Also the access to these files are hard to manage, and these inconveniences has lead many to migrate their record keeping to a more share based, online software or ledger.

-The third and the best option is to issue the uncertified shares using the web-based software that is designed just for this.
-Through this step, you would be able to enjoy the advantages of a spreadsheet like the flexibility between uncertified and certified shares, low implementation cost, along with the additional power of the specific web-based application like security.
+The third and the best option is to issue uncertificated shares using web-based software that is designed just for this.
+Through this step, you would be able to enjoy the advantages of a spreadsheet like the flexibility between uncertificated and certificated shares, low implementation cost, along with the additional power of a specific web-based application like security.

-It should be kept in mind that this would not be a regular ledger but a web app that is more complex and organized than a spreadsheet.
 The web-based application can have the sharing, accounting, automation and compliance tools that are built into the system.
-Moreover, you would also have the feature to connect it with other devices and build things like electronic transactions, document storage, and so on.
-Even though most of the vendors might charge you for the software, you would be saving a lot more money that might have been lost over other alternatives.
+You would also have the feature to connect it with other devices and build things like electronic transactions, document storage, and so on.
+Even though most vendors might charge you for the software, you would be saving a lot more money that might have been lost over other alternatives.

-Electronic uncertified shares might not be for every business, but it can save you a lot of time and money.
-And which business would not want this?
+Electronic uncertificated shares might not be for every business, but it can save you a lot of time and money.
+And which business wouldn’t not want this?
 The process of switching is quite easy and simple.

-The process is straightforward, though it is advised to have an attorney to advise you before you take any legal action.
-And so that you know the basics of issuing the uncertified shares, here are the steps involved:
+The process is straightforward, though it is recommended to have an attorney advise you before you take the first steps.
+And so that you know the basics of issuing the uncertificated shares, here are the steps involved:

-- Step 1: Get the authorization of the board of directors to start issuing uncertified shares
+- Step 1: Get authorization of the board of directors to start issuing uncertificated shares

-- Step 2: Create a board resolution stating that the company has the authority to issue uncertified shares.
+- Step 2: Create a board resolution stating that the company has the authority to issue uncertificated shares.

-- Step 4: At last you would be able to issue the uncertified shares, and track everything electronically on the company’s ledger.
+- Step 4: At last you would be able to issue the uncertificated shares, and track everything electronically on the company’s ledger.

 Ensure that you have an attorney advise you properly while you take these legal steps in your company.
 The requirements for switching may change state to state, so its best to clear everything up with your attorney before you move forward.

-Future Potential of Uncertified Shares and Distributed Ledger
+Future Potential of Uncertificated Shares and Distributed Ledger

-Companies that have been using the paper certified shares are moving towards uncertified shares and the distributed ledger options as it makes the work easier and has reduced the cost to a high extent.
-Hence, as the time passes, companies will give up the use of certified shares and would move towards the paperless way.
-This new blockchain and distributed ledger will work to seamlessly track the shares of a company and create an efficient and cost effective way to manage the shares of your company.
+Companies that have been using paper certificated shares are moving towards uncertificated shares and distributed ledger options as it makes the work easier and has reduced the cost to a high extent.
+Hence, as time passes, companies will give up the use of certificated shares and would move towards the paperless way.

-This technology may take over to replace the manual and inefficient processes, like the recording for shares and the issuing of certified shares.
-With the continuous advancement in this technology and its use, it would increase the efficiency and lower the costs as it does for the web-based application for the uncertified shares.
+This may take over to replace manual and inefficient processes, like the recording for shares and the issuing of certificated shares.
+With the continuous advancement in this technology, it will increase the efficiency and lower the costs as it does for web-based applications for uncertificated shares.

-Nowadays, no one needs a fancy looking physical document that shows the ownership of that person over a company.
-Instead, everyone just wants to have a simple yet efficient way of issuing and keeping a track of all the shares in the company.
-This is so that the shareholders can have access to the respective and authorized information at all the times.
+Nowadays, no one needs a fancy looking physical document that shows the ownership of a company.
+Instead, business owners just wants to have a simple yet efficient way of issuing and keeping a track of all the shares in the company.
+This is so that the shareholders can have access to the respective and authorized information at all times.

-And since the public market has already taken up the option of using uncertified shares, it is time for the private companies to do the same.
-With the help of Eqvista, you would be able to easily record all the shares issued and even transfer the existing certified shares of your business.
+And since the public market has already taken up the option of using uncertificated shares, it is time for private companies to do the same.
+With the help of Eqvista, you would be able to easily record all the shares issued and even transfer the existing certificated shares of your business.